 Make Up Work During Absences

-Students who are absent from school (in-person or remote) will be allowed to make up work for equivalent academic credit.
-The time allowed to makeup work will generally be one school day for every one school day missed, starting with the first day the student returns to school (in-person or remote).
-In extenuating circumstances a student may ask his/her teacher, school counselor, or the principal for additional time to make up work.
+Students who are absent from school will be allowed to make up work for equivalent academic credit.
+The time allowed to make up work will generally be one school day for every one school day missed, starting with the first day the student returns to school.
+In extenuating circumstances, a student may ask his/her teacher, school counselor, or the principal for additional time to make up work.
 It is the responsibility of the student (and his/her parent/guardian), not the teachers, to get the assignments, complete them, and turn them in, and to arrange a time with the teacher to make up any missed quizzes or tests.
 Incomplete work or failure to do the work may result in a lowering of grades.

-The make up rule application for students who are receiving Home or Hospital Instruction is set forth in the Student Services section of the Handbook under the heading Home and Hospital Instruction.
+The makeup rule applicable for students who are receiving Home or Hospital Instruction is set forth in the Student Services of this Handbook under the heading Home and Hospital Instruction.

 Late Arrivals to School

 When a student arrives late to school, he/she must report to the office.
 The office will issue a tardy pass to admit him/her to class.
-Work missed may be made up if the teacher permits it.
 The date of the tardy will be recorded by the office.
 Students will be allowed only four (4) tardies each semester for any reason, such as appointments, car problems, oversleeping, etc. The only exceptions shall be unavoidable medical or dental appointments which cannot be scheduled during non-school hours.
 These must be accompanied by parent verification in a written note or in a phone call.